raahymrehan0/Java-Notes-Web-App/README.md

 ## Overview

-The Notes Management System is a Java web application for efficiently organizing, categorizing, and retrieving textual information.
+The Notes Management System is a Java web application for efficiently organising, categorising, and retrieving textual information.
 This application provides a user-friendly interface for managing notes with associated metadata including titles, content, URLs, images, and categories.

 ## Features

-Notes Management: Create, view, edit, and delete notes through an intuitive web interface Dynamic Categorization: Organize notes into automatically generated categories Intelligent Search: Find relevant categories with a smart search algorithm that prioritizes exact matches Smart Results Display: Shows top 3 relevant results with graceful fallback for no matches Responsive Web Interface: Access notes from any modern web browser
+Notes Management: Create, view, edit, and delete notes through an intuitive web interface Dynamic Categorisation: Organise notes into automatically generated categories Intelligent Search: Find relevant categories with a smart search algorithm that prioritises exact matches Smart Results Display: Shows top 3 relevant results with graceful fallback for no matches Responsive Web Interface: Access notes from any modern web browser
-<span>## Technologies Used</span>
+## Technologies Used

 Java
 Jakarta Servlets